A conjectural connection between R^*(C_g^n) and R^*(M_{g,n}^rt): Tautological algebras

 \subsection{The filtration of the tautological ring}

 There is a natural way to define a decreasing filtration on the tautological ring of $\CM_{g,n}^{rt}$.
 This filtration consists of $g-2+n$ steps.
-We prove a collection of vanishings in terms of this filtration.
-These vanishings are our key tool in relating tautological relations on $\CC_g^n$ and $\CM_{g,n}^{rt}$.
+We prove a vanishing statement in terms of this filtration.
+This vanishing is our key tool in relating tautological relations on $\CC_g^n$ and $\CM_{g,n}^{rt}$.
 The definition of a similar filtration was formulated after a question by Looijenga in connection with our work \cite{T1} in genus one.

 \begin{dfn} Let $v$ be a standard monomial as given in \eqref{vec} and $J_1, \dots, J_s$ be roots of the associated graph.
 The integer $p(v)$ is defined as follows:

 The subspace $\CF^p R^k(\CM_{g,n}^{rt})\subset R^k(\CM_{g,n}^{rt})$ is defined to be the $\QQ$-vector space generated by standard monomials $v$ of degree $k$ satisfying $p(v) \geq p$. \end{dfn}